Cain International

 Cain International (formerly Cain Hoy Enterprises) is a privately held real estate investment firm headquartered in London.
-As of 2022, the company had over $14 billion in assets under management.

 History

 Early history and founding

 Cain International was co-founded by Jonathan Goldstein and Todd Boehly in 2014, with minority backing from Guggenheim Partners.
 The company's early investments were a number of mixed-use developments in the United Kingdom before expanding to hotels, restaurant, housing and entertainment developments.

 The firm was in talks to buy Tottenham Hotspur F.C. in 2014, but later pulled out of negotiations.
-Cain's CEO Goldstein later became a co-owner and director of Chelsea F.C., in 2022.
+Cain's CEO Goldstein later became a director of Chelsea F.C. in 2022.

 Cain Hoy entered a joint venture with Galliard Homes in 2015 to develop high rise apartments in Canary Wharf.

 In 2014, Cain Hoy Enterprises loaned $167 million to SBE Entertainment Group as part of the company's recapitalization.
 As part of the deal, three principals from Cain Hoy joined SBE's board of directors.
 They later stepped down from the board in December 2014.
 In 2016, Cain Hoy acquired a 25% stake in SBE Entertainment as part of a joint venture to acquire Morgans Hotel Group.
-It exited this investment in 2018 when it sold this stake to AccorHotels.
+It exited this investment in 2018 when it sold this stake to Accor.